RedHatGov/rhmap-workshops/docs/www/4.2/default/a-tour-of-the-webconsole-cloud-app.md

 4. Save your changes by clicking **File > Save** in the editor. <br />
 The changes are saved to the Git repository of the cloud app.
 To propagate the changes to the running instance, you must re-deploy the cloud app.

 5. Click **Deploy** on the sidebar on the left.
+By default this workshop's environment is configured to not automatically deploy apps or services.
+All cloud apps and services in today's workshop will have to manually deployed.

 6. Click **Deploy Cloud App**. <br />
-You wil now be able to see the timestamp on the client app.
+You will now be able to see the timestamp on the client app.